catdawg/typedcomm/README.md

 It has a type parameter that specifies a protocol like RequestFunction.
 The function maps the request parameter in the handler lambda to the "in" pointed by "key" in the protocol, and the return of the lambda is pointed by "out".
 Additionally, it returns an object that lets you cancel the responder.

-Just like the RequestFunction, there's also a Promise version called AddResponderFunctionAsync;
+Just like the RequestFunction, there's also a Promise version called AddResponderFunctionAsync.

 ## EventEmitter